tomeichlersmith/denv/docs/src/env_dev.md

 develop the environment a bit.

-I often open a distrobox with a specific image in order to try adding new dependencies and once that installation process if deduced, I can build the dependency into the image and use it later with denv.
+I often open a distrobox with a specific image in order to try adding new dependencies and once that installation process is deduced, I can build the dependency into the image and use it later with denv.

 ## Version Control